 Continuing Resources are publications that are issued over time with no predetermined conclusion such as periodicals, e-journals, and databases.
-These resources are cataloged and processed by staff in the Continuing Resources Unit of the Acquisitions Department.
+These resources are cataloged and processed by staff in the Continuing Resources Unit.

 Database & Metadata Services (DMS) works to maintain the quality and accuracy of various library databases, particularly the online catalog, with the goal of linking data between these databases when possible.
 One of the tools for this database maintenance is authority control, which involves standardizing the forms of names or subjects in records and creating cross-references from variant forms of these headings.
 This work helps library users to find all the resources by a particular author or on a particular subject with one click when searching the catalog.

 In addition, DMS works to provide increased access and exposure for our library data and resources with initiatives exploring linked open data.
 DMS collaborates with other units to investigate how crosswalking and transforming metadata can benefit workflows, as well as enable better discovery and access for users.

 When an item is being held in Digital & Metadata Services, it will show the status as IN PROCESS DMS.
 To request one of these titles, please complete the Rush Cataloging Form.

 The Media & Monographic Resources Unit catalogs monographic materials for the University Library.
 Books, E-books, streaming media, DVDs, software, sound recordings, models, kits, maps and atlases are just a few examples of the types of material processed by this Unit.
 Materials that have been received but not processed have a status of IN CATALOGING in the online catalog.